Worship

 JOIN US

-Rise Up! is a daily Lent and Easter video reflection with Frs.
-Meyer & Hollowell, which you may view here or on our YouTube channel each day.
-To receive daily reflections directly to your mobile device or email, sign up by texting “riseup” to 84576.
-If texting is not an option for you, then log on to Flocknote HERE, click on “Show All Groups” and join the group called ALIVE.
+ALIVE! is a weekly video with our pastors, reflecting on the upcoming Sunday Gospel reading.
+You may view it here or on our YouTube channel.
+You are encouraged to form a small group to discuss each week’s Gospel passage.
+Discussion questions are provided below to get you started!
+To receive reflections directly to your mobile device or email, sign up by texting “alive” to 84576.
+If texting is not an option for you, then log on to Flocknote HERE, click on “Show All Groups” and join the group ALIVE.

 MARIAN ANTIPHONS AFTER COMMUNION